Skip to content

 🔑

 Forgot the password?
-You can still import the snapshot without it — the configuration will be brought in, but the encrypted authentications will not.
-You will need to recreate any required Authentication objects manually before applying.
+You can still import the snapshot without it, the structure of the configuration will be brought in, but anything that was sealed in the encrypted payload will not.
+Recreate the missing Authentication objects manually and fill in the empty Constants values before applying.

 Snapshots in your toolkit